-This Crockpot Tuscan Chicken has juicy chicken breasts slow cooked in a rich and cheesy cream sauce.
+This Crockpot Tuscan Chicken features juicy chicken breasts slow cooked in a rich and flavorful cream sauce.
 This recipe takes just 10 minutes to prep and makes the perfect dinner served over your favorite pasta!

 This Baked Tuscan Chicken combines some of my favorite flavors into one delicious dish!
 There are days though that it feels really nice knowing that dinner is cooking away in the slow cooker (and we all love this Slow Cooker Chicken Breast!)